How Much Energy Can I Save With Denver Home Insulation?

 Homeowners can reduce their monthly energy bills by approximately 15% with the right insulation.
 But how much insulation do you need to reach this benchmark, and how do you know if your home insulation needs an upgrade?

-The insulation experts at REenergizeCO can help.
+The Colorado insulation experts at REenergizeCO can help.
 Our specialty is evaluating the Front Range’s current housing stock and identifying energy-efficient improvements that can help homeowners save money and reduce their electricity usage.

 How Does Home Insulation Save Money?